Census Dots

 Native American/Other

-Of the 639 places in Washington, Bellevue is the 5th most populous.
+Bellevue is ranked the 5th most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bellevue was ranked the 5th most populous place in the 2020 Census.

 Bellevue's White Population